The Fun of Growing Sunflowers

 When the first Europeans arrived in America, they were surprised and delighted to see sunflowers growing near settlements everywhere they went.
 Some were perennial species of Helianthus, while others were the same annual species I grow in my garden.
 Actually, the sunflowers grow themselves.
 All I do is provide them with space.

 Plant historians think sunflowers have been domesticating themselves by pleasing gardeners for more than 4,000 years.
 Annual sunflowers quickly make themselves at home in disturbed soil, and because of their fast growth rate and impressive height, they can often rise above competing weeds.
 They are also natural self-sowers.
 As the seed heads mature, seeds break off a few at a time and fall to the ground.
-Others are dropped in unexpected places by birds, which consider sunflowers seeds a great delicacy.
+Others are dropped in unexpected places by birds, which consider sunflower seeds a great delicacy.

 Growing sunflowers for bees